Budibase/website/content/blog/updates/what-s-new-in-budibase-october-2022.md

 ### Form block

-With the new form block you can build a fully-functioning form, linked to your database, with just a couple of clicks.
+With the new form block, you can build a fully-functioning form linked to your database with just a couple of clicks.

 ***